The Little Girl Who Lives Down the Lane: Themes

 Felicia Feaster, writing for Turner Classic Movies, found an "unusual theme" in the film, which she interpreted as being one of independence for children.
 Professor James R. Kincaid read the film as a call for children's rights.
 T.S.
 Kord wrote the film argued that a child with money and a home does not need a parent if he or she does not believe it is necessary.
 The adults who attempt to intrude in Rynn's affairs are a threat, including her mother, her landlord, and the molester.

 Writer Anthony Synnott placed The Little Girl Who Lives Down the Lane in a trend of sexualizing children in film, calling Rynn the "murdering nymphet" and comparing her to Foster's character Iris in Taxi Driver (1976).
 Anthony Cortese also referred to Foster as giving an "encore performance" of Taxi Driver, calling Rynn "a 13-year-old imp of maturing sexuality".
-Scholar Andrew Scahill described it as fitting a cinematic narrative of children in rebellion, one in which the child appears seemly, as with The Innocents (1961), The Omen (1976) and others.
+Scholar Andrew Scahill described it as fitting a cinematic narrative of children in rebellion, one in which the child appears seemly, as with The Innocents (1961), The Omen (1976), and others.

 The genre has been debated, with Feaster arguing it was more psychological thriller than horror.
-Jim Cullen summed the film up as "a strange hybrid" of genres, being a horror, thriller and feminist film.
+Jim Cullen summed the film up as "a strange hybrid" of genres, being a horror, thriller, and feminist film.
 Kord listed it among dramas about "Eerie, malevolent or criminal children", distinct from depictions of children in the supernatural horror genre.
 Martin Sheen said it was a horror film in some ways, but "not overt", with mystery and suspense elements.
 However, director Nicolas Gessner denied it was horror, characterizing it as "a teenage love story".

 Production

 Development

-Novelist Laird Koenig adapted the book.
+Novelist Laird Koenig adapted his book for the screen.
 Originally, the script was intended as a play, but this idea was abandoned due to the belief that a young actress would not be available to play Rynn for an extended period.
 Gessner read the book, only to find rights were optioned to Sam Spiegel, but the project was derailed due to creative differences, allowing Gessner to secure them.

 The film followed tax incentives for cinema offered by the government of Canada, beginning in 1974, stimulating a "Hollywood North".
 It was a co-production of Canada and France, with Zev Braun producing as head of Zev Braun Productions, based in Los Angeles, alongside L.C.L.
 Industries in Montreal and Filmedis-Filmel in Paris.
 Canadian producer Denis Héroux, who during the decade specialized in popular cinema with financiers from outside the country, also worked on the project.
 It was shot on a small budget.
 Financiers disliked how in the novel, Rynn murdered Mrs. Hallet with poisonous gas, causing the scene to be rewritten so the death is accidental.